A Touch of Hong Kong Culture

 Beer price Hong Kong/your country

-For lunch pop into a dim sum restaurant.
-Dim sum is the typical eat here, a Chinese tapas-like classic usually served for breakfast or lunch.
+For lunch, pop into a dim sum restaurant.
+Dim sum is the typical eat here, a Chinese tapas-like classic, usually served for breakfast or lunch.
 You may even be lucky that your hotel serves them for breakfast!
-Dim sum are bite-sized small dishes, that can be either steamed, served in bamboo steamer baskets, fried or baked.
+Dim sum are bite-sized small dishes that can be either steamed, served in bamboo steamer baskets, fried or baked.
 Typically, they are served with tea.
 It is a long-established tradition occasionally to gather and eat dim sum with family and friends.
 According to the well-travelled, nowhere else are the dim sum pieces as delicious as here!

 The city features a number of fabulous museums.
-The Museum of History, The Museum of Art or The Heritage Discovery Centre are all excellent museums to get some local insight.
+The Museum of History, The Museum of Art and The Heritage Discovery Centre are all excellent museums to get some local insight.
 Pick one to get another approach to the capital.
-For a thorough introduction to the history and culture, the Hong Kong Museum of History will definitely not disappoint!
+For a thorough introduction to history and culture, the Hong Kong Museum of History will definitely not disappoint!

-Continue in northerly direction to the old, covered Jade Market at Jordan in Kowloon.
+Continue in the northerly direction to the old, covered Jade Market at Jordan in Kowloon.
 Here you will find tons of stalls of jade items like rings, bracelets and other quirky accessories among a wealth of statues, pearls, agate, turquoise and malachite stones, as well as other knick-knacks.
-The extensive jade offer is linked to the still practiced Chinese culture where jade amulets represent luck and wishes for a long life.
+The extensive jade offer is linked to the still practised Chinese culture where jade amulets represent luck and wish for long life.
 You may try your bargaining skills to get a good buy!
 Jordan is in stark contrast to the modern city a traditional working-class district with affordable high-rise, monotonous-looking residential properties of similar individual units, local street markets, tiny ethnic shops and an authentic multi-cultural diversity.

 ‘Hong Kong Culture – One Day Itinerary’